DHawkesford/the-wall/README.md

 - This involved learning about event bubbling, event target selectors, and the `closest()` method of the event target object

 - I later learned that in some cases it may be preferable to conditionally render something rather than simply using CSS to toggle its visibility.
 However for something that may be toggled often, the CSS route may have less cost.
-From Vue's docs: *"Generally speaking, v-if has higher toggle costs while v-show has higher initial render costs.
-So prefer v-show if you need to toggle something very often, and prefer v-if if the condition is unlikely to change at runtime."*
+From Vue's docs:
+    > Generally speaking, v-if has higher toggle costs while v-show has higher initial render costs.
+So prefer v-show if you need to toggle something very often, and prefer v-if if the condition is unlikely to change at runtime.

 - [W3Schools HowTo Mobile Navigation Menu](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)